maxamel/SpringZKAuth/readme.md

 * Authentication using zero-knowledge password proof
 * Continuous authentication by publishing challenges to Kafka message broker
-* 1000 users per Kafka topic (separate partitions)
 * Configurable session inactivity thresholds
 * A client-side console application to interact with the system
-* No login APIs, the user inputs the password once and all future authentication and validations happen behind the scenes
+* No login APIs, after first password prompt all future authentications are done in the background
+* High test coverage

 # Prerequisites